 Make more social connections during your day

 Scientific research has repeatedly proved that social deprivation has severe negative effects on overall cognitive abilities.
 Brain exercise: Thirsty?
 Buy a drink from a person rather than a vending machine.
 Need gas?
 Pay the clerk at the counter rather than just swiping your credit card at the pump.
-(Find out how video games—both solo and team versions—strengthen your brain.)
+Plus, try your hand at these brain teasers that will leave you stumped.

 Eat unfamiliar foods